Medic to Medic - Malawi

 Edit Content

-M2M offers UK students a unique elective experience, starting with a 2–6 week orientation at Mwaiwathu Hospital in Blantyre.
-As a private hospital, it provides high-quality mentoring and a structured environment, though with limited tropical medicine exposure.
+M2M offers UK a unique elective experience typically starting with a 2–6 week orientation at Mwaiwathu Hospital in Blantyre.
+This private hospital, it provides high-quality mentoring and a structured environment, though with limited tropical medicine exposure.
 You can choose your preferred discipline.

 For a deeper dive into Malawian healthcare, we arrange transfers to government hospitals (Zomba Central, Mwanza District) or mission hospitals (Trinity, St. Peter’s, St. John’s).
 These settings offer a more authentic, hands-on experience, including work in rural areas.